What Is a Green Card Joint Sponsor?

 1. Providing financial support: Being a joint sponsor means being equally responsible as the sponsoring spouse (the primary sponsor) for financially supporting the marriage-based green card holder.
 That is, they must maintain a minimum annual income of 125% of the Federal Poverty Guidelines for their household size until their obligations to the green card holder end (see below).

 This does not mean, however, that all public assistance benefits are off limits to the marriage-based green card holder.
 The government distinguishes between benefits that make a person a public charge — cash assistance (for example, Supplemental Security Income, or “SSI”) — and benefits that don’t — noncash assistance and “special-purpose” cash assistance (such as Medicaid and unemployment compensation).
-See the U.S. Citizenship and Immigration Services (USCIS) website for a list of each type.

 If the green card holder receives “public charge” benefits from a federal, state, or local government agency before the joint sponsor’s obligations end, the joint sponsor and the sponsoring spouse may need to repay the amount of those benefits to the agency.